DIVERS

 Reference: Zhang P. et al. Genome-wide detection of human deep intronic variants that affect recursive splicing.
 2025.

-Provide the varaints in VCF format, with only the first 5 columns (CHR, POS, ID, REF, ALT) tab-delimited.
+Upload your variants in VCF format, with only the first 5 tab-delimited columns: CHR, POS, ID, REF, ALT.

 ⏳ Processing your request, please wait...